 The spirit of people from the East End is steeped in courage and determination as well as sacrifice and loss.
 The worst civilian loss of life in Britain during the Second World War was the Bethnal Green tube disaster.
 On the 3rd March 1943, 173 people lost their lives in the Bethnal Green and Bow tube station whilst seeking shelter from air raids during the blitz bombings.

-Rushanara gave her maiden speech to Parliament on Tuesday 8th June 2010 in a debate on Economic Affairs and Work and Pensions, thanking the people of Bethnal Green and Bow and paying tribute to her predecessors.
-Rushanara’s full speech can be watched below at 18:16:05 and is recorded on Hansard.
+Rushanara gave her maiden speech to Parliament on Tuesday 8th June 2010 in a debate on Economic Affairs and Work and Pensions where she thanked the people of Bethnal Green and Bow paying tribute to her predecessors.
+Rushanara’s speech draws on much of this history and can be read in full on Hansard.